garyfleming/apis-for-decades/apis.md

 ^ Designers care that someone perceives something is possible, and make it so.

-^ To draw the line between affordance and perceived affordance, he has argued, for example, that a button on a computer screen affords touching, whether the computer is a touch-screen or not.
+^ To draw the line between affordance and perceived affordance: Imagine a button on a computer screen, he has argued, for example, that a button on a computer screen affords touching, whether the computer is a touch-screen or not.
 But what we might care about is whether we believe touching the button will cause an action, and what action that will be.

 ---